 - Judges will evaluate the exhibits after 9 a.m.
 Scoring will be on work done by exhibitors, not on value of accessory equipment, either borrowed or purchased.
 Criteria for judging will be based on creative ability, scientific thought, thoroughness, skill, clarity, and dramatic value.
 Contestants are to be available for an interview during judging of the projects should a judge so desire.

 Because of participation in the International and State Fairs, all junior and senior division exhibits need to display an abstract with their project at the Regional Fair.
+An abstract consists of a one-page summary (not more than 250 words) that states the purpose, hypothesis, procedures and conclusion after the project has been completed.
 The sponsoring teachers are to accompany the finalists on these all-expense paid trips.
 If the sponsoring teacher cannot accompany the group, a substitute will be selected by the Science Fair Committee.

 Other awards for which students may compete include: